 23. What do you think makes a good teammate?

-These questions give you an opportunity to understand what a candidate will be like to work with.
+These five questions help you measure candidates’ attitudes and approaches to work and give you an opportunity to understand what a candidate will be like to work with.
 Are they always looking to learn new skills?
 Will they be supportive of their colleagues as well as customers?

 People who can talk about their interests and carry on a casual conversation typically perform well in a customer service role.